weixian-zhang/azureworkbench/AzW.Web.Portal/README.md

 # Azure Workbench

-Azure workbench is a tool to visualise your cloud architecture and export them into a json file to deploy it easily.
+Azure Workbench is a tool to create Azure architecture diagrams and the diagrams can be shared, deployed and cost calculated.